Creamy beetroot pasta, a flavorful and vibrant dish made with just three main ingredients: beets, pasta and crème fraiche (or cream cheese).

-- Heat the oil in a large, deeper, non-stick pan.
+- Saute onions: Heat the oil in a large, deeper, non-stick pan.
 Add the onion and a pinch of salt.
-Cook on low heat for about 3-4 minutes, adding a small splash of the stock halfway through, until the onion is softer.
+Cook on low heat for about 3-4 minutes, adding a small splash of the stock halfway through until the onion is softer.

 - Add the grated beets and cook on medium-low heat, stirring a few times, for about 5 minutes.

-- Pour in the stock, 1 teaspoon vinegar and add salt and pepper.
-Stir well, cover, and cook on medium-low heat for about 25 minutes, until the veggies are soft.
+- Simmer: Pour in the stock, one teaspoon vinegar, and add salt and pepper.
+Stir well, cover, and cook on medium-low heat for about 25 minutes until the veggies are soft.

-- In the meantime, cook the pasta in salted water according to packet instructions.
+- Cook pasta: In the meantime, cook the pasta in salted water according to packet instructions.
 Add crème fraiche and stir well.
 See notes if using cream cheese.

 - Blend the sauce with an immersion blender.
 Adjust the taste with the remaining vinegar, salt, and pepper.